romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 ## hidden

-Remove the column from default selection.
-For example, password of user may be marked as hidden, and then this column won't load by default, only when specifically listed in `.select`.
+Remove the column from the default selection.
+For example, the password of the user may be marked as hidden, and then this column won't load by default, only when specifically listed in `.select`.

 Caution: `.hidden` functionality is not tested yet very well, to be done.